Downfall (2004 film)

 The film premiered at the Toronto Film Festival on 14 September 2004.
-It was controversial with audiences for showing a human side of Hitler, and for its portrayal of members of the Third Reich.
+It was controversial with audiences for showing a human side of Hitler and members of the Third Reich.
 It later received a wide theatrical release in Germany under its production company Constantin Film.
 The film grossed over $92 million.
-Critics gave favourable reviews, particularly for Ganz's performance as Adolf Hitler and Eichinger's screenplay.
+Downfall was a critical and commercial success, with international acclaim for the cast's performances (especially Ganz's portrayal of Hitler), Hirschbiegel's direction, and Eichinger's screenplay.
 It was nominated for Best Foreign Language Film at the 77th Academy Awards.